No-prior Bayes reIMagined: probabilistic approximations of inferential models

-The go-to real-data illustration of the Behrens--Fisher problem is the example in \citet[][p.~83]{lehmann1975} on travel times to work via two different routes.
+The go-to real-data illustration is the example on travel times to work via two different routes \citep[][p.~83]{lehmann1975}.
 The relevant summary statistics---sample sizes, sample means, and sample standard deviations---are as follows: $n_1=5$, $\hat\theta_{11}=7.580$, and $\hat\theta_{12}= 2.237$; $n_2=11$, $\hat\theta_{21}= 6.136$, and $\hat\theta_{22}= 0.073$.
 The wide discrepancy between the two standard deviations, $\hat\theta_{12}$ and $\hat\theta_{22}$, would make it difficult to justify assuming the two variances are equal.
 Figure~\ref{fig:bf.density} shows a histogram of the samples of $\Phi$ from the inner probabilistic approximation of the marginal IM, with (kernel estimates) of the density functions from the right Haar and Jeffreys prior Bayes solutions overlaid; the former also agrees with Fisher's fiducial distribution.
 The point is that all three distributions are similar, with the new inner probabilistic approximation and the right Haar prior posterior being a bit more diffuse than the Jeffreys prior posterior.

 For further comparison, I run a small simulation study.
 I focus on a rather severely imbalanced case---with $n_1=3$ and $n_2=20$---to ensure that the differences in performance are apparent.
 Otherwise, the simulation settings are standard: $\Theta_{11}=2$, $\Theta_{21}=0$, $\Theta_{12}^2=1$, and $\Theta_{22}^2 = 2$.
 I generated 10000 samples under this setup, and Table~\ref{tab:bf} presents the coverage probability and expected length of the various 90\% confidence intervals for $\Phi$.
-Notably, only the marginal possibilistic IM's inner probabilistic approximation is able to hit the target coverage probability nearly on the nose, and, as desired, it's more efficient than the valid-but-conservative Bayes/fiducial solution based on the right Haar prior, which agrees with the marginal distribution for $\Phi$ derived from the inner probabilistic approximation of the IM for the full parameter $\Theta$.
+Notably, only the marginal possibilistic IM's inner probabilistic approximation is able to hit the target coverage probability nearly on the nose, and, as desired, it's more efficient than the valid-but-conservative Bayes solution based on the right Haar prior, which agrees with the marginal distribution for $\Phi$ derived from the inner probabilistic approximation of the IM for the full parameter $\Theta$.